• Consultations

 15 Juice Bar Kickbacks

 Most fitness centers have a juice bar.
 For people on the go or who head to work after a morning workout, a juice bar is a great amenity.
-Sometimes the juice bar is owned by the fitness center and sometimes it's an outside company that rents space inside the facility.
+Sometimes the juice bar is owned by the fitness center and sometimes an outside company rents space inside the facility.

 Some fitness trainers have told me they have been asked to refer their clients to the juice bar where the client is sold supplements.
-The fitness staff receives commissions –kick-backs – for the supplements people buy from the juice bar.
+The fitness staff receives commissions –kickbacks – for the supplements people buy from the juice bar.

 One trainer told me she was making more from juice bar commissions than she was from personal training!
-There are several issues with this practice such as:
+There are several issues with this practice, such as:

-• Use of supplements that don't work.
+- Use of supplements that don't work.

-• Use of supplements that may clash with medications people take
+- Use of supplements that may clash with medications people take

 Equally important is the quality of the supplement being sold.
 Several years ago I wrote a series of reports on a bee pollen-based weight loss supplement called Zi Xiu Tang.
 The FDA later recalled this supplement because it contained an illegal weight drug called sibutramine.
 This drug has been banned in the US because it was linked to heart attacks and strokes.